 Lifevest is provided.
-Snorkel set are free, but make sure to advise your boat operator in advance if you will require one as sometimes they do not bring them.
+Snorkel sets are free, but make sure to advise your boat operator in advance if you will require one as sometimes they do not bring them.

 - For tours, don’t forget to tip your local guides!

-- Most of the road outside the town proper in Bantayan Island are rough roads, so prepare for a slightly bumpy ride.
+- Most of the roads outside the town proper in Bantayan Island are rough, so prepare for a slightly bumpy ride.

 - Take advantage of the cheap scallops in Bantayan Island.
 You can buy fresh ones in the market for cooking.
 There are also vendors walking along the resorts selling cooked ones with vinegar sauce.
 We bought a heavy plastic for only P100.

 These are the festivals in Bantayan Island.
 Fishing is the main livelihood, so it’s reflected in local celebrations.